 e) Eat More Fish:

-There are some types of fish that contain a lower total fat count, saturated fat, and cholesterol than other meats and poultry.
+There are some types of fish that contain a lower total fat count, saturated fat, and cholesterol than other meats and buy cheap cialis in uk poultry.
 Healthy-heart boosting fish selections include salmon, herring, and mackerel, which are rich in omega-3 fatty acids.
 Tuna, cod, and halibut offer less fat and cholesterol.

 f) Opt For Monounsaturated Fat:

 When cooking with oil, you should choose peanut, olive, and canola varieties, which are healthier for the heart.
 Additional food items containing monounsaturated fat includes walnuts and almonds.

 This type of tea contains phenols, which may slow up the absorption of cholesterol.
 Oolong tea also stimulates the circulatory system and acts as a tonic for blood vessels.
 The tea may also prevent atherosclerosis.
 Adding 1 to 2 teaspoons of loose oolong to a cup of boiled water works as a suitable infusion.
 Hypertension patients and pregnant women should limit their intake of oolong tea to two cups per day .

 When it comes to additional preventative measures to keep high levels of cholesterol at bay, you may consider the following lifestyle changes: lose weight (even if only 5 to 10 pounds); eat heart-smart (fiber-filled foods); quit smoking; exercise on a regular basis; select healthy fats (lean-cut meats); drink alcohol in moderation; and watch your cholesterol intake (aiming for no more than 300 milligrams (mg) of cholesterol per day).

 The Complete Idiot’s Guide to Vitamins and Minerals (Alan Pressman with Sheila Buff)

 Natural Health Complete Guide to Medicinal Herbs (Penelope Ody)